CoffeSiberian/truck-tools/README.md

 - [x] Create customized color license plate
 - [x] Save license plate data
 - [x] Set custom engines and transmission
+- [ ] Modify kilometers traveled by the truck
+- [ ] Changing the truck or trailer (no need to go to the garage)

 #### Profiles